awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 When you create an Application Load Balancer, you must enable at least two Availability Zones\.
 To enable an Availability Zone, you specify one subnet from that Availability Zone\.

-To ensure that your load balancer can scale properly, verify that each subnet for your load balancer has a CIDR block with at least a `/27` bitmask \(for example, `10.0.0.0/27`\) and has at least 8 free IP addresses\.
+To ensure that your load balancer can scale properly, verify that each Availability Zone subnet for your load balancer has a CIDR block with at least a `/27` bitmask \(for example, `10.0.0.0/27`\) and has at least 8 free IP addresses\.
 Your load balancer uses these IP addresses to establish connections with the targets\.

+Alternatively, you can specify a Local Zone subnet for your load balancer instead of specifying two Availability Zone subnets\.
+If you do so, the following restrictions apply:
++ If you enable a Local Zone subnet, you cannot also enable an Availability Zone subnet\.
++ You cannot use AWS WAF with the load balancer\.
++ You cannot use a Lambda function as a target\.

 ## Load Balancer Security Groups<a name="load-balancer-security-groups"></a>